 Expressions of interest for the first stage of the AAToL project have now closed.

 Stage 1 AATOL Expressions of interest (for reference only – EOI is now closed).

 We are now calling for Expressions of Interest from the community for the first stage of the AAToL within the GAP Phylogenomics stream.

-We request a response to the questions posed in the <Word document> and a completed sample sheet (see <https://tinyurl.com/ve6u3yp> – contact the Project Manager, Mabel Lum <email@example.com> to request the creation of a sheet for your team) by COB Friday, 13th March 2020.
+Expressions of interest require a response to the <Word document> and a completed sample sheet (see <https://tinyurl.com/ve6u3yp> – contact the Project Manager, Mabel Lum <email@example.com> to request the creation of a sheet for your team) by COB Friday, 13th March 2020.

 An e.g. of the sample metadata that is required (if your samples are chosen) can be found <here>.
 We do not require a completed sample metadata sheet as part of the EOI.